 9. Take the lead on plastic-free accessories

 Let your best friend lead you down the right path, literally, with an environmentally friendly hemp collar and dog lead.
 Failing that, get a dog that takes itself for a walk – otherwise known as a cat.
 Hemp is strong, washable and antimicrobial.
-It's the eco warrior of the plant world: great for soil, naturally resistant to most pests and less water needy than other crops.
+It's the eco warrior of the plant world: great for the soil, naturally resistant to most pests and less water-needy than other crops.